wilsonify/wilsonify.github.io/content/recipes/ROOT VEGGIE FRIES168.md

 # modifications

-Fry size, for any of you dense motherfuckers out there.
+Fry size, for any of you dense mother ers out there.
 You can grab potatoes, carrots, parsnips, turnips—whatever mix you like.